how-toFebruary 20, 2025by Carmanji· 7 min read

 Specialty Kei Truck Parts Stores

 If you're shopping for a truck and want to understand what parts availability looks like before you buy, read through our guide on things to check before buying a kei truck.
-Parts sourcing should factor into your purchase decision — some models have significantly better aftermarket support than others.
+Parts sourcing should factor into your purchase decision, because some models have significantly better aftermarket support than others.

 This is where kei truck ownership gets interesting.
 These trucks share components with other vehicles, and a surprising number of parts are already in the US supply chain under different part numbers.

 Belts can often be matched by length, width, and rib count.
 Gates, Continental, and Bando all make belts in the sizes these trucks use.
 Measure what you've got, and chances are decent you'll find a match on the shelf.
-Bando is worth noting specifically — they're a Japanese manufacturer, and many kei trucks came with Bando belts from the factory.
+Bando is worth noting specifically because they are a Japanese manufacturer, and many kei trucks came with Bando belts from the factory.

 Universal and Aftermarket Upgrade Parts

 Lighting: Kei trucks use standard bulb sizes for many applications.
 Headlights are often H4 or sealed beam.
 Turn signals and tail lights use common wedge and bayonet bulbs.
-If you're upgrading to LEDs, universal LED kits work fine — just match the bulb socket type.
+If you're upgrading to LEDs, universal LED kits work fine, so just match the bulb socket type.

 Ignition components: Distributor caps, rotors, plug wires, and ignition coils for these engines are available through standard ignition parts suppliers.
 NGK plug wire sets and generic distributor components are often direct fits.

-Suspension and lift kits are where the kei-truck-specific aftermarket has exploded.
-If you're building your truck out for off-road use — and if you haven't read our guide to the best kei truck mods for off-road, start there — you'll find lift kits ranging from 2-inch spacer lifts to full suspension overhauls.
+Suspension and lift kits are where the kei-truck specific aftermarket has exploded.
+If you're building your truck out for off road use (and if you haven't read our guide to the best kei truck mods for off road, start there), you'll find lift kits ranging from 2-inch spacer lifts to full suspension overhauls.
+For a broader look at practical upgrades beyond performance mods, our top 10 kei truck accessories guide covers everything from bed liners to cargo racks.

 Salvage and Used Parts